Nigel-Ho23/CCCtools/data-raw/Run_CellPhoneDB.md

 We provide the `run_cellphonedb()` function that can give us output from CellPhoneDB analysis ([method 2](https://github.com/ventolab/CellphoneDB/blob/master/notebooks/T1_Method2.ipynb)).
+`run_cellphonedb()` can take in the same arguments as the Python-based function, and users may refer to the linked “method 2” for details on what each argument does.

 This function takes in a Seurat object with normalized counts in the data layer of the RNA assay.